A guide to forms & dynamic forms in Jira Service Management

 Static forms

-Best suited for straightforward, routine requests where the information needed is always the same.
-Examples include basic helpdesk requests, employee onboarding forms, or vacation requests.
+Best suited for straightforward, routine requests where the information you need to collect is always the same.
+Examples include basic help desk requests, employee onboarding forms, or vacation requests.

 Dynamic forms